hashicorp/vault/website/source/docs/secrets/ad/index.html.md

         userdn='dc=example,dc=com'
     ```

-    The `$USERNAME` and `$PASSWORD` given must be of a high enough access level that
+    The `$USERNAME` and `$PASSWORD` given must have access to modify passwords
-    they can be used for modifying passwords.
-Typically, this will be a domain admin.
+    for the given account.
+It is possible to delegate access to change
+    passwords for these accounts to the one Vault is in control of, and this is
+    usually the highest-security solution.

     If you'd like to do a quick, insecure evaluation, also set `insecure_tls` to true.
 However, this is NOT RECOMMENDED
     in a production environment.
 In production, we recommend `insecure_tls` is false (its default) and is used with a valid